 Be sure to talk with your doctor about your health history before you take Vraylar.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include the following:

-Type 2 diabetes.
+Diabetes.
 Vraylar may cause type 2 diabetes and high blood sugar as a side effect.
-If you already have type 2 diabetes, you may find it harder to control your blood sugar while taking Vraylar.
+If you already have type 2 diabetes, you may find it harder to manage your blood sugar while taking Vraylar.
 Before you take Vraylar, be sure to talk with your doctor about the best way to treat your type 2 diabetes.

 High levels of triglycerides or cholesterol.
 Vraylar may cause high levels of triglycerides or cholesterol as a side effect.
 If you already have elevated levels of these fats, you may find it harder to manage your condition while using Vraylar.
 Your doctor will regularly check these levels while you’re taking the drug.
-They may require treatment if the levels become too high.
+They may recommend treatment if your levels become too high.

 Kidney or liver problems.
 Vraylar hasn’t been studied in people with severe kidney or severe liver problems, such as chronic kidney disease or hepatitis.
 Talk with your doctor about whether Vraylar is right for you if you have kidney or liver problems.